kiga-hub/deployment-docker-compose/README.md

 If deploying to multiple environments, it's necessary to reset the previous environment by either using the "make clean" command or manually removing the mounted directory before deploying to the next environment again.

-TODO

-Trying to modify the IAM service and reset the username and password of MySQL

 ## clean docker-compose